vwanalyzer/vwanalyzer-testbed/README.md

 This repository provides a way to monitor VoWiFi packets exchanged between UE and ePDG.
 Also, we provide some scripts to extract keys from UE and decrypt messages with them.

+This testbed is used to verify our findings at the last step of the VWAnalyzer framework.

+The detail of the design of VWAnalyzer is described at our ASIA CCS '22 paper

+**Hyunwoo Lee, Imtiaz Karim, Ninghui Li, and Elisa Bertino, "VWAnalyzer: A Systematic Security Analysis Framework for the Voice over WiFi Protocol."
+Proceedings of the 2022 ACM on Asia Conference on Computer and Communications Security.
+2022.,**

+which can be found at: https://dl.acm.org/doi/abs/10.1145/3488932.3517425

 ## WiFi AP Setting
 **0. Environment**
   - OS: Ubuntu 20.04